ToanCoi/ParttimeEmployeeManagement_CaculateSalary/README.md

 # ParttimeEmployeeManagerment_CaculateSalary
-Project for Software Engineering term in my university, using java swing, mysql, junit4.
+Project for Software Engineering term in my university, using java swing, mysql, junit4 with MVC parttern

 **INTRUCTION**